-The financial statements of Bouvet ASA for the period ending on 31 December 2016 were approved in a board meeting on 6 April 2017.
+The financial statements of Bouvet ASA for the period ending on 31 decrease in value is not assessed to be temporarily and it is in December 2017 were approved in a board meeting on 10 April 2018.

 Bouvet ASA is a public limited company incorporated in Norway and listed on Oslo Børs.
 The company's main office is located in Sørkedalsveien 8, 0369 Oslo, Norway.